datahq/dataflows/PROCESSORS.md

     - A regular expression matching resource names to load
     - A list of resource names to load
     - `None` indicates to load all resources
+    - The index of the resource in the package
 - `options` - based on the loaded file, extra options (e.g. `sheet` for Excel files etc., see the link to tabulator above)

 #### printer